AryanAggarwal19/AryanAggarwal19/README.md

 👋 Hi, I’m Aryan Aggarwal <br/>
-👀 Interests:
+👀 Interests:<br/>
 I’m passionate about coding, data analytics, and development.
-I enjoy exploring data to uncover insights and thrive on solving complex problems.
+I enjoy exploring data to uncover insights and thrive on solving complex problems.<br/>

-🌱 Current Focus:
+🌱 Current Focus:<br/>
-Currently enhancing my skills in data analytics, business intelligence, SQL, and Python to drive impactful data solutions.
+Currently enhancing my skills in data analytics, business intelligence, SQL, and Python to drive impactful data solutions.<br/>

-💼 Collaboration:
+💼 Collaboration:<br/>
-Open to collaborating on data-driven projects, analytical insights, and innovative solutions using SQL, Python, and BI tools.
+Open to collaborating on data-driven projects, analytical insights, and innovative solutions using SQL, Python, and BI tools.<br/>

-📫 Reach Me:
+📫 Reach Me:<br/>
-You can reach me via email at aryanaggarwal1901@gmail.com for collaboration or project discussions.
+You can reach me via email at aryanaggarwal1901@gmail.com for collaboration or project discussions.<br/>

-😄 Pronouns: He/Him
+😄 Pronouns: He/Him<br/>

-⚡ Fun Fact:
+⚡ Fun Fact:<br/>
-When I’m not diving into data, I’m probably brainstorming the next big challenge to tackle!
+When I’m not diving into data, I’m probably brainstorming the next big challenge to tackle!</br>